-One dose provides some protection in the short term, particularly against severe disease, but those who are at highest risk of exposure to people infected with SARS-CoV-2 (such as those working in MIQs and with COVID-19 patients) are advised to have the second dose from at least 3 weeks (not sooner) after dose one to ensure more immediate protection against Delta variant.
-Everyone else is recommended to have their second dose after 6 weeks (see News here).
+One dose provides some protection in the short term, particularly against severe disease, but a second dose from at least 3 weeks (not sooner) after dose one to ensure more immediate and longer lasting protection against Delta variant.

 Is the Delta variant more able to spread?

 - Higher viral load – compared with people infected with the original strain, preprint data show that the virus was detected within 4 days of exposure compared with 6 days average for the original strain, and those infected have viral loads up to 1,260 times higher than those infected with the original strain.(1)